HiDannyZ/ExpressionTree/README.md

 3.)
 Push created Node into stack

-//Not sure if we can push a node to stack as Stack may not support that.
-Instead, we can probably just pass a pointer

 4.)
 Then start search again until end of string.

 5.)
 Repeat 1,2,3, setting Node as right child always.